semgrep/semgrep-docs/docs/semgrep-cloud-platform/semgrep-assistant-code.md

     * Ensure that you have set rules to **Comment** or **Block** mode in [Policies](/semgrep-code/policies).
 :::

-1. Sign up for the Semgrep Assistant waitlist by clicking the following link and filling out the form: [Semgrep Assistant Beta Request](https://get.semgrep.dev/Assistant-Beta-Request.html).
+1. Sign up for the Semgrep Assistant wait list by clicking the following link and filling out the form: [Semgrep Assistant Beta Request](https://get.semgrep.dev/Assistant-Beta-Request.html).
 2. Semgrep Inc. will send an email to grant you access and the provide the terms of service agreement for Semgrep Assistant.
 3. Approve the Semgrep Assistant terms of service.
 4. Sign in to [Semgrep Cloud Platform](https://semgrep.dev/login).